21 cases of the hepatitis A virus in Australia have been linked to the consumption of Nanna's branded frozen mixed berries imported from China.

 According to a survey conducted by the Australian Consumer’s Association, Choice, these changes are much needed.
 Of more than 700 people surveyed, barely one in 10 were able to correctly identify the meaning of the term "Made in Australia".
 A more encouraging one in four was able to correctly identify the meaning of the term "Product of Australia".

 Taking swift action in response to the call for change, Minister Joyce will, together with Industry Minister Ian Macfarlane, present a labelling reform proposal to Cabinet by the end of March.
-In this article, Hayden Delaney explores some possible impacts of the reform proposal.
+In this article, we explore some possible impacts of the reform proposal.

 Key "take away" message